-We have meandered around much of the Alfresco system, with a view to giving you some ideas about the approaches Alfresco is taking to managing content.
-The functionality of the system will be expanded considerably over the following months, providing an ever growing list of Enterprise Content Management features.
+We have meandered around much of the Alfresco Preview Release, with a view to giving you some ideas about the approaches Alfresco is taking to managing content.
+The functionality of the system will be expanded considerably over the following months, providing role-based permissions, more collaborative capabilities and micro-site management.